What Is Strep Throat?

-Strep throat is an infection of the throat and tonsils.
-Bacteria called group Astreptococcus, also known as Streptococcus pyogenes. cause it.
-They live in the nose and throat.
+Strep throat is an infection of the throat and tonsils caused by a bacteria called group A streptococcus , also known as Streptococcus pyogenes.
+This bacteria lives in the nose and throat.
 You can get the infection from someone who is sick with strep A bacteria or is a carrier of it.

 You can infect yourself if you touch something a person with strep has coughed or sneezed upon and then brush your eyes, mouth, or nose with your hand.
 You can also get sick if you share a glass or other personal item with someone who has strep.

 Strep is most common in children and teens.
-Adults can sometimes get it, too.
+Adults sometimes get it too.

 Your doctor will ask about your child's symptoms.
 The only sure way to tell strep from viruses that cause a sore throat is with a test.
 There are two kinds: